Tarkan (singer): 1992–2000: Yine Sensiz, Aacayipsin and Ölürüm Sana

 Tarkan's first album, Yine Sensiz, was released on cassettes by İstanbul Plak on 26 December 1992.
 He wrote the lyrics for three of the album's songs, and composed three other songs himself and chose "Kıl Oldum" to be its lead single.
 On 18 June 1993, three new versions of the album were released on CD.
 Alongside "Kıl Oldum", he made music videos for the songs "Kimdi", "Gelip de Halimi Gördün mü?", "Vazgeçemem" and "Çok Ararsın Beni".
 The album sold 700,000 copies in total.
 Wrote one critic: "It happened maybe for the first time in the world of [Turkish] music, that "slang" words were used in songs and the brave young man began to draw attention as much with his songs as with his green eyes."

 In May 1994, his second studio album Aacayipsin was released in Turkey; it was subsequently released in Germany and Russia in 1996 and 1998 respectively.
 Artists Sezen Aksu, Ümit Sayın, Ozan Çolakoğlu and Yıldız Tilbe were among those who were featured on the album.
 Tarkan wrote the lyrics for four songs, three of which were also composed by him; "Hepsi Senin mi?", "Unutmamalı", "Gül Döktüm Yollarına", "Kış Güneşi", "Şeytan Azapta", "Dön Bebeğim" and "Bekle" were the songs that got separate music videos.
 Aacayipsin sold two and a half million copies and earned Tarkan the "Best Male Pop Music Artist" award at the Turkey Music Awards.
 The song "Hepsi Senin mi?" was also awarded with the "Best Lyrics", "Best Composition" and "Best Song" awards.

 In 1994, he experienced a dip in his celebrity status after he made a gaffe during an interview on a live broadcast marking the anniversary of the private Turkish TV channel ATV.
 When asked how he was on live television, his response was "Çişim var, ağabey." ("I've gotta pee, man.")
 He was publicly criticised for the comment and only after performing traditional songs on another TV special did he endear himself again to the nation.
 In part to remove himself from media scrutiny, Tarkan moved to New York in 1994 to learn English and complete his education at Baruch College.
-During this period he filmed a video to another song from his second album, "Dön Bebeğim", in New York.
-Again Tarkan stripped for this project, but this time he was sharing a bed with a female American model for the slow love song.
 While in the United States, he met the Turkish founder of Atlantic Records, Ahmet Ertegun.
 Tarkan has described Ertegun as his mentor in music and business.
 Ertegun, who died in December 2006, had long been preparing Tarkan for an American career.